vandabarata/pa_project/README.md

 Then, as properties of the class, you can have other nested tags or tag attributes.

 **Example** \
-You want this as a final XML Document (excluding the prolog for now)
+Let's say you want this as a final XML Document (excluding the prolog for now)
 ```xml
 <fuc codigo="M4310">
     <nome>Programação Avançada</nome>